SUI-Components/sui/packages/sui-i18n/README.md

 ## Usage

 @s-ui/i18n would also work perfectly with AngularJS or Backbone.
-All you need to do is set your I18N library adapter to @s-ui/i18n and then load the literals dictionary.
-Currently there is only one adapter for Airbnb’s I18N library, [Polyglot] (https://github.com/airbnb/polyglot.js).
-It’d be great to see new pull requests with new adapters.
-You may think about it as a sort of [consolidate](https://github.com/tj/consolidate.js/) for I18N libraries.
+All you need to do is set your I18N library and load the literals dictionary.

-#### Loading the library and the adapter
+#### Loading the library and the translations

 ```javascript
 import I18n from '@s-ui/i18n';